Amareteklay/quteba/README.md

 ## Features

-Quteba serves the aforementioned user stories by providing two broad features: Quteba Blog (Qblog) and Quteba Forum (Qforum).
+* Quteba serves the aforementioned user stories by providing two broad features: Quteba Blog (Qblog) and Quteba Forum (Qforum).
 Besides these, it has static pages.

-* Homepage: Quteba¨s homepage provides first time users with information and links that helps them navigate the website easily.
+* Homepage: Quteba's homepage provides first time users with information and links that helps them navigate the website easily.
 With first time visitors of the site in mind, the dual purpose of the site is made clear from the outset.
 Users see links to and information about Qblog and Qforum.
 There is a nav bar at the top which presents different menu items, so users can choose with a single click to view what quteba is about, a sign up page or if they have an account a sign in page.
 The home page also presents the most recently added blog entries and the active discussion forum topics in separate sections.
 This gives users the chance to have a quick glance at what kinds of topics and questions are being discussed.
 From users' perspective, this preview is important because it gives them an idea of what to expect before delving into the whole list of either Qblog or Qforum.

 * The navigation menu: This is visible in the home page and all other pages.
 Only some of the items in the menu change depending on whether the user is logged in or not.